-Agent Orange Record was developed with funding from the Ford Foundation to provide an objective and comprehensive account of the toxic legacy of Agent Orange as it impacts Vietnam, Laos and Cambodia, the U.S. and other areas where Dioxin-contaminated herbicides were used, manufactured or stored.
+Agent Orange Record, our project website, provides an objective and comprehensive account of the legacy of Agent Orange in Viet Nam, Laos and Cambodia, the U.S. and other areas.

-The Laos Agent Orange Survey began in 2014, to determine the consequences of wartime use of herbicides in Laos—in particular, to identify the extent of the contamination of Agent Orange and the rates of people suffering from Agent Orange-associated congenital birth defects, disabilities, cancers and other illnesses.
+Our Survey began in 2014 to determine the consequences of wartime use of herbicides in Laos and to identify the extent of Agent Orange contamination and its human health impacts.

 must first become a past,